sagemath/trac_to_gh/Issue 5928.md

 # Issue 5928: multiplication of factorisations should coerce factors into a common universe

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5928

 Original creator: AlexGhitza